earthai-tech/k-diagram/paper.md

       * **Feature Importance:** Radar charts under `kdiagram.plot.feature_based` visualize and compare feature importance profiles ("fingerprints") across models.

+  * **Relationship Visualization**: Polar plots in `kdiagram.plot.relationship` offer a novel perspective on the correlation between true and predicted values by mapping them to angle and radius.

   * **Utilities and Interface:** The package is supported by a set of helper functions for reshaping quantile-based forecast data and a command-line interface (CLI) for generating key plots directly